ApoloniArt/Visual-Aesthetics-Library/README.md

 - My library represents a colossal, dedicated captioning effort, the breakdown for scale and time invested is as follows:
 - Visual Aesthetics Library contains a mix of my own images, and images collected over a long, long time.
 You're buying my time, skills, and the captioning work — not the images themselves.
 I don't sell other people's work, only my own.
 ### ```Taking a conservative average of 15 seconds per caption, total creation time for my library to date: 210 continuous GPU hours, 9 days.
 All done in the heat of summer.
 Factor in time spent generating and collecting reference images, and it is weeks of continuous work.```
+- My goal is to have a captioned reference library of 100,000 pieces, covering every style imaginable.

 ## 📦 Requirements